peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 ### Pressure Broadening

 Molecules in the atmosphere collide with each other at very high frequency.
-Every time a collision happens any absorption or emission process under way is interrupted.
+Every time a collision happens, any absorption or emission process under way is interrupted.
 When a stimulation by a monochromatic wave is limited to a finite amount of time, this is equivalent to stimulation by a range of frequencies, which can be reconstructed by performing Fourier